How to Add a Column to an Existing Table in SQL Using the ALTER TABLE ADD Statement

 Parameters:

-• table_name is the name of the table where you want to add a new column.
+• table_name is the name of the table that you want to add a new column to.

 • column_name is the name of the new column you are adding.